ianmcburnie/bones/README.md

 A fullscreen dialog takes over the entire screen.

+NOTE: Fullscreen dialog is an adaptive pattern with its roots in mobile app architecture.
+For a fully responsive web pattern we recommend lightbox dialog instead.

 Try to bucket the main page content in an element that is *not* an ancestor of the dialog.
 This will vastly simplify the amount of DOM manipulation when implementing modal behaviour.

 ```html